nuxt/website-v2/content/en/guides/deployment/cleavr-deployment.md

 Once the site has been successfully added, go to the Web App section and click **Complete Setup** for the web app that was added.

-Fill in the VC provider, repository, and branch to deploy fields and then click **Update**.
+Fill in your version control provider, repository, and branch to deploy fields and then click **Update**.

 ## Step 2: Deploy